 - In a large mixing bowl, mix together the oats, quinoa flakes, cereal, and spices.
 Stir until completely incorporated.

-- In a small saucepan, melt the maple syrup, coconut oil, pumpkin and almond butter.
+- In a small saucepan, melt the maple syrup, pumpkin and almond butter.
 When melted, pour entire mixture over the dry ingredients and stir to combine.